alibyh/nouakchott-destination-backend/README.md

 # Hassaniya Arabic Destination Service

+## Server-Only API Service

-A backend service that transcribes Hassaniya Arabic (Nouakchott dialect) audio and maps spoken destinations to coordinates of known places in Nouakchott, Mauritania.
+A headless backend API service that transcribes Hassaniya Arabic (Nouakchott dialect) audio and maps spoken destinations to coordinates of known places in Nouakchott, Mauritania.
+This service is designed for external parties to integrate via HTTP API calls - send audio, receive coordinates.

+**Note**: This is a server-only service with no UI.
+The `nouakchott_destination_app/` directory contains a legacy Flutter client app that is not used by this service.
+The server is independent and can be used by any client application.

 ## Features